Finding DoRI: Discovery of Retained Images in Diffusion Models: Breaking Pruning-Based Mitigation

 \subsection{Experimental Setup}

 We begin by defining the experimental setup used in this and the subsequent sections.

-\textbf{Models and Datasets:} We focus our investigation on Stable Diffusion v1.4~\citep{Rombach2022} and a set of $500$ memorized prompts~\citep{wen_detecting_mem_in_diff,webster23extraction} from the LAION-5B~\citep{laion_5B} training dataset, in line with previous research~\citep{wen_detecting_mem_in_diff,ren2024unveiling,hintersdorf2024finding, chavhan2024memorization} on memorization in text-to-image DMs.
+\textbf{Models and Datasets:} We focus our investigation on Stable Diffusion v1.4~\citep{Rombach2022} and a set of $500$ memorized prompts~\citep{wen_detecting_mem_in_diff,webster23extraction} from the LAION-5B~\citep{laion_5B} training dataset, in line with previous research on memorization in text-to-image DMs~\citep{wen_detecting_mem_in_diff,ren2024unveiling,hintersdorf2024finding, chavhan2024memorization}.
 More recent DMs are trained on more carefully curated and deduplicated datasets, which reduces the amount of memorization, as discussed in previous work~\citep{somepalli2023understanding,webster2023duplication}.
-While results for TM prompts are included in \cref{appx:add_pruning_experiments}, the main paper focuses on VM prompts, addressing this arguably more critical form of memorization.
+Therefore, \textit{Stable Diffusion v1.4 is the only existing model for which a known comprehensive set of memorized prompts is publicly available}.
+As a result, it is currently \textit{not possible} to conduct comparable memorization studies on other models.
+In the main paper, we focus on VM prompts as they represent the most critical form of memorization, but we additionally include results for TM prompts in \Cref{appx:add_pruning_experiments}.

 \textbf{Metrics:} Following prior work~\citep{wen_detecting_mem_in_diff,hintersdorf2024finding}, we employ SSCD~\citep{pizzi22sscd}, a feature extractor commonly employed to detect and quantify copying behavior in DMs.
-To measure similarity between two images, we compute the cosine similarity between their SSCD feature embeddings.
-Higher values indicate a higher degree of content replication.
-All metrics are computed as the median of the maximum scores across ten generated images per memorized prompt or adversarial embedding.
-We vary the seeds for image generation and adversarial embedding optimization to avoid overfitting.

-To evaluate \textbf{replication}, we define $\text{SSCD}_\text{Orig}$ as the cosine similarity between generated images and their associated training image.
+To evaluate \textbf{replication}, we define $\text{SSCD}_\text{Orig}$ as the cosine similarity between SSCD feature embeddings of generated images and their associated training image.
 Values above $0.7$ indicate that the memorized image is successfully generated~\citep{wen_detecting_mem_in_diff}.
-Additionally, we use the similarity between images generated before and after mitigation techniques are applied, denoted by $\text{SSCD}_\text{Gen}$, to assess the effects of mitigation.
-We expect lower $\text{SSCD}_\text{Gen}$ scores when mitigation is successful.

-Typically, memorized images are consistently replicated, regardless of the choice of the initial noise~$\bm{\epsilon}$.
-Conversely, for any other input, images generated by a DM are diverse under varying initial noise.
-We quantify \textbf{diversity} as the average pairwise cosine similarity $\text{D}_\text{SSCD}$ between SSCD embeddings of images generated from the same input but different initial noise.
-Images generated after mitigation should exhibit greater diversity, indicated by lower $\text{D}_\text{SSCD}$ values.
+We also quantify the \textbf{number of images} that remain memorized.
+To this end, we define Memorization Rate (MR) as the ratio of memorized images that the model can still replicate,~\ie those achieving an $\text{SSCD}_\text{Orig}$ score above $0.7$ for at least one of the ten generations, sampled from different random seeds.